 I have worn eyeglasses since I was three years old.
 I am told the first night I had my glasses I was amazed to discover stars in the night sky.
 I still love to gaze at stars.
 In high school I was struggling in several classes until we realized that my prescription needed to be updated.
 Once I had new glasses, and could see the board more clearly and my grades improved.

 More recently I started to have increased number of migraines and was having trouble driving at night.
 I discovered that my glasses had become progressively more clouded.
-I now have new lens… I expect to see improvements.
+I now have new lens and these issues have improved.

 In several countries, it’s possible to purchase eyeglasses for less than US$10, but if you go to a typical optometry clinic in the USA you will likely be quote several hundred dollars for something basic, and more than a thousand if you do high quality frames and want high quality lens which are complex (e.g. progressives).
 VSP insurance can drop this cost significant, but is still quite expensive.

 The reason for these high prices?
 The company Luxottica has a virtual monopoly on eyeglass frames with more than 80% of the world wide market sold under a wide range of brand names.

 There are several companies in the US that have tried to make glasses more affordable.
 The price leader is Zenni Optical whose cheapest frames are US$6 and a full package with basic lens can be less than US$30.
 A company that has gotten a lot of press is Warby Parker that focuses on stylish / hip glasses at a reasonable price with a good try at home program and return policy.
 Originally an Internet only company, they now have show rooms in multiple locations.